bchareyre/yade-mpi/doc/sphinx/user.rst

 Partial engines
 ---------------

-Engines deriving from :yref:`PartialEngine` define the :yref:`subscribedBodies<PartialEngine.subscribedBodies>` attribute determining bodies which will be affected.
+Engines deriving from :yref:`PartialEngine` define the :yref:`ids<PartialEngine.subscribedBodies>` attribute determining bodies which will be affected.
 Several of them warrant explicit mention here:

 * :yref:`TranslationEngine` and :yref:`RotationEngine` for applying constant speed linear and rotational motion on subscribers.
 * :yref:`ForceEngine` and :yref:`TorqueEngine` applying given values of force/torque on subscribed bodies at every step.